 I’ve toured with a number of amazing musicians over the years including Bon Jovi, Barenaked Ladies, and Sarah McLachlan.

-I’m currently on the road with new county superstar Luke Combs and am having a blast.
+I’m currently on the road with new country superstar Luke Combs and am having a blast.
 I try to capture the shows in a new way each night while also documenting life on the road for Luke and his band.

 I also run a series of “Shoot From The Pit” live concert photography workshops where I take five photographers backstage, teach them everything I know about photographing big-time concerts, and then they shoot the show from all around the arena.

 It’s an adrenaline-filled, once-in-a-lifetime experience to be in the photo pit in front of 15,000 people, and I love bringing people into that world through my workshops.
 More workshop info here.

 As a former sports photographer, I shoot concerts like sporting events and run thousands of frames though my cameras every single night.
 The gear I use has to withstand the enormous pressure I put on it, and becomes an extension of my hands and eyes.

 I carry three of these bodies on the road with me.

 Two are on my shoulders all night as I walk around the pit, the stage, and the rest of the arena.
 The 1Dx2 is built like a tank, shoots 14 frames a second, and handles high ISO’s without a problem.

 I use the third 1Dx2 as a remote camera that I sometimes place up high in the lighting trusses or in other locations that aren’t easily accessible during the show.
 Its LC-E19 battery lasts forever and I don’t have to worry about it being dead before the show starts.

 Canon EF 24mm-105mm f/4